Graychen/yii2-gii-rest/README.md

             return $model;
         }

-        throw new NotFoundHttpException('The requested patient does not exist.');
+        throw new NotFoundHttpException('The requested User does not exist.');
     }
 }
 ```